contagon/handbook/handbook/20-activities.md

 ### 20.7.7 Travel

 Travel for Church activities should be approved by the bishop or stake president.
 This travel should not place undue burdens on members.
-Long-distance travel for activities is discouraged.

-In some exceptional situations, a stake president or bishop may feel that long-distance travel for an activity is justified.
-He prayerfully considers the potential spiritual benefits of the activity, the cost, and the effect on families.
-If he approves such travel, members should not provide it at their own expense.
+Participants should not travel long distances (more than a few hours) for activities.
+Any exceptions require approval from the Area Presidency.
+If the Area Presidency approves such travel, members should not provide it at their own expense (see [20.6]).

 Travel practices and the application of guidelines in this section should be consistent among units in the same area or coordinating council.
 Stake presidents may discuss and agree on travel practices during coordinating council meetings.